Abbilaash/Richie2.com/README.md

 ## NOTES:
 : Please push all files directly to GitHub via a pull-request against the "dev" branch.
 [GitHub Dev branch](https://github.com/lorezyra/Richie2.com/tree/Dev)

 : Try to keep the number of files to a minimum.
-100 x 1k files is slower than 1 x 100K file.
+100 x 1k files is far slower than 1 x 100K file.

 : All images MUST be embedded into a single CSS file. [base64](https://www.base64-image.de/)